 12. Moroccan tiles

 Moroccan tiling is something that really makes my heart sing.
 This pattern is reminiscent of flower petals which brings a feminine touch however still has a hint of masculinity with the grey tones throughout.
-The silver handheld shower hose is as practical as it is stunning with the luxurious vintage style of the fixture.
-I think this could be my favourite favourite of the bunch.

 13. Simple greys